thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

         turtle.end_fill()
 ```

-Note the use of turtle here, which is a packaged that can be used for drawing items.
+Note the use of turtle here, which is a package, that can be used for drawing items.
 At the top of the file we'll include the package

 ``` Python
 import turtle